Stardust567/recruitInfo/README.md

 # recruitInfo

-This is a Scrapy project to scrape recruit information from https://www.theguardian.com/ (英国卫报).
+This is a Scrapy project to scrape recruit information from https://jobs.51job.com/ .

 This project uses **Mongodb** as database.